 Information Technology - CyberSecurity CCNA Certificate

-Course work includes development of a student's ability to create, store, communicate, exchange and use information to solve technical issues related to information support and services, interactive media, network systems, programming and software development, information security and other emerging technologies based on the selected area of study.
+Coursework includes the development of a student's ability to create, store, communicate, exchange, and use information to solve technical issues related to information support and services, interactive media, network systems, programming and software development, information security, and other emerging technologies based on the selected area of study.

-Graduates should qualify for employment in entry-level positions with businesses, educational systems, and governmental agencies which rely on computer systems to design and manage information.
+Graduates should qualify for entry-level positions with businesses, educational systems, and governmental agencies that rely on computer systems to design and manage information.
 The program will incorporate the competencies of industry-recognized certification exams.

-The CyberSecurity CCNA certificate prepares students for the networking security field as a network security technician, network administrator, or network security engineer.
-The courses offered are based on Cisco Networking Academy course material, and prepare a student for two Cisco certifications: CCNA and Cisco Certified CyberOps Associate.
+The Cybersecurity CCNA certificate prepares students for the networking security field as network security technicians, network administrators, or network security engineers.
+The courses offered are based on Cisco Networking Academy and CompTIA Security+ (Plus) course material and prepare a student for three certifications, the Cisco CCNA, Cisco Certified CyberOps Associate, and CompTIA Security+.

-The first three courses (NET 125, 126, and 225) build on the core concepts of network fundamentals, network access, IP connectivity, IP services, security fundamentals, and automation and programmability.
-The courses help prepare students to take the CCNA certification (200-301 CCNA) and students may earn discount vouchers for that exam.
+The following three courses (NET 125, 126, and 225) build on network fundamentals, network access, IP connectivity, IP services, security fundamentals, and automation and programmability.
+The courses help prepare students to take the CCNA certification (200-301 CCNA), and students may earn discount vouchers for that exam.

-SEC 160 has a focus on cybersecurity operations – monitoring, detecting, investigating, analyzing and responding to security events, so as to protect systems from cybersecurity risks, threats, and vulnerabilities.
+The last course, SEC 160, focuses on cybersecurity operations – monitoring, detecting, investigating, analyzing, and responding to security events to protect systems from cybersecurity risks, threats, and vulnerabilities.
 At completion, students may earn discount vouchers for the CyberOps certification exam (200-201 CBROPS).
 Students should have fundamental networking and security knowledge before taking this course.

 Find information about credit by exam and academic credit for professional credentials.
 Also see Industry Certification-related Content Taught in IT Courses (PDF).